 - Bold Explorer: "We inspired pioneers and travelers near and far!"

-- Driven to Suicide: Lewis died mysteriously in an inn, and many people believed he killed himself.Bill: We don't mean to be rude, but Spoiler alert!
-You totally kill yourself, dude!"
+- Driven to Suicide: Lewis died mysteriously in an inn, and many people believed he killed himself.Ted: I've seen your future, Mr. Lewis, and I don't wanna be rude, but spoiler alert: